Updated: Sep 27

 "What?!" he asked harshly as he suddenly stopped.
 This time, he didn't bother to look back.

 Cautiously, the man took the food.
 He then removed it from its box and suspiciously examined the bread, meat, and toppings.
 Then he slowly took a bite.
-His features softened as he chewed the cheeseburger that had ketchup, onions, and a pickle.
+His features softened as he chewed the cheeseburger that had ketchup, onions, and pickles.
 He took another, more eager bite.

 Linda stood awkwardly, before sitting on the bench the was behind them.
 She was surprised when he sat beside her.